Our Nig: Illness and sorrow

 After James' death, Frado suffers conflict, feeling she is unworthy to be in Heaven.
-She seeks the aid of Aunt Abby (Mr. Bellmont's sister).
-She teaches Frado about God and the Bible, invites her to a church meeting, and encourages her to believe in God and seek the passage of Heaven.
+She seeks the aid of Aunt Abby (Mr. Bellmont's sister), who teaches Frado about God and the Bible, invites her to a church meeting, and encourages her to believe in God and seek the passage of Heaven.

 Mr. Bellmont grows concerned for Frado's health from her beatings by Mrs. Bellmont, and advises Frado to avoid them whenever she can.
 Before Mrs. Bellmont strikes her for taking too long to bring firewood, Frado threatens to stop working for her if she does.
 Mrs. Bellmont unexpectedly relents.
-From there after, she whips the girl less frequently.
+After that incident, she whips the girl less frequently.

 News arrives that Mary Bellmont has died of illness.
 Frado rejoices in the death of her tormentor, and considers leaving the Bellmonts, but Aunt Abby counsels her against it.
 Frado decides to wait until her indenture contract is over at the age of 18.
-Over time, Jane Bellmont leaves the house.
+In the course of time, Jane Bellmont leaves the house.
 Jack moves in with his wife, whom Mrs. Bellmont verbally abuses because of her poverty in Jack's absence.
 Frado helps Jack's wife escape Mrs. Bellmont's tormenting.

 When Frado turns 18, arrangements are made for her to sew for the Moore family.
 Due to her ailing health, she slowly becomes unable to work.
 She moves to a shelter where two elderly women take care of her for two years.
 For a while, she is nursed by Mrs. Moore, but after her husband leaves, Frado is forced to find work.
 She eventually is employed by a poor woman in Massachusetts who instructs her on making bonnets.